 When this option is set to true, DATA DIRECTORY, INDEX DIRECTORY, and ENCRYPTION options in CREATE TABLE statements are commented out in the DDL files, to ensure that all tables are located in the MySQL data directory and use the default schema encryption.
 Checks are carried out for any storage engines in CREATE TABLE statements other than InnoDB, for grants of unsuitable privileges to users or roles, and for other compatibility issues.
 If any non-conforming SQL statement is found, an exception is raised and the dump is halted.
-Use the dryRun option to list out all of the issues with the items in the version of MySQL Shell.
+Use the dryRun option to list out all of the issues with the items in the dump before the dumping process is started.
+Use the compatibility option to automatically fix the issues in the dump output.